panda-re/panda/panda/docs/maintenance_plan.md

 * Functions to access and manipulate plugin arguments
 * Functions for parsing arguments to plugins
 * Functions for registering or using Plugin-to-Plugin (PPP) interfaces
-* plugin.h, plugin-plugin.h

 ### Callbacks
 All functions and types in panda/include/panda/api/callbacks.h
 * The callbacks available
-* The function signatures of PANDA callbacks and names in the panda_cb_type ENUM (include/panda/callbacks/cb-defs.h)
+* The function signatures of PANDA callbacks and names in the panda_cb_type ENUM
-* The utility functions used to register and unregister callbacks from within plugins
+* Functions used to register and unregister callbacks from within plugins

+Notes:
-* Note *when* a callback fires may be changed according to our versioning scheme (e.g., a bugfix in when a callback fires would require new patch version)
+* *When* a callback fires may be changed according to our versioning scheme (e.g., a bugfix in when a callback fires would require new patch version)

 ### LLVM
 All functions and types in panda/include/panda/api/llvm.h